 Over the past few years travel guides, holiday accommodation websites and brochures have begun to improve the accessibility information provided on places to visit and to stay.
 With this information, older and disabled people are able to make an informed decision on where they can experience a relaxing holiday.
 Understandably, people want to take their own equipment, such as bath lifters, on holiday.
 Familiarity with the way their own equipment works, or what the condition of any equipment provided by holiday agents will be in on arrival, reduces the worry of having no equipment or relying on loaned piece of equipment.

-Sadly, as a social service occupational therapist, I was seldom in the position where my professional reasoning extended beyond the usability of bathing equipment in the home.
+Sadly, as social services occupational therapists I was seldom in the position where my professional reasoning extended beyond the usability of bathing equipment in the home.
 Thankfully, this soon changed when I moved into independent practice.
 In this new role, I had to provide advice and recommendation to people who wanted to be able to take bathing equipment on holiday.
 This requirement to take equipment on holiday has added a whole new dimension to my professional reasoning.

 Through this experience, I have following tips about taking bathing equipment on holiday.
 Firstly, the bathing equipment can’t be bulky or heavy.
 People will not travel with bathing equipment that takes up valuable room for luggage and other holiday paraphernalia.